San Diego 2022: Dates, prize money, key storylines and everything you need to know

 The Hologic WTA Tour heads back to Southern California for the final WTA 500 event of the season at the San Diego Open.

-Here's what you need to know about tour's return to San Diego:
+Here's what you need to know about the tour's return to San Diego:

 When does the tournament start?